Batak, Bulgaria April, 1876

 Through Bulgaria’s constant remembrance, thousands of Jews were saved during WWII.

-This valiant feat can teach us many things if it’s not lost in history.
+This act of courage can teach us many things if it’s not lost in history.

-(A large exhibit of this act of defiance was displayed at the Rubin-Frankel Galley in 2008, revealing secrets that were long hidden behind the Iron Curtain.)
+Previous versions of this article had a picture of a large exhibit of this act of defiance which was displayed at the Rubin-Frankel Galley in 2008, revealing secrets that were long hidden behind the Iron Curtain can no longer be found on the internet.
+Another dangerous casualty of the this cancel culture.

-This country hasn’t seen war on its soil in over 150 years.
+America hasn’t seen war on its soil in over 150 years.
 Most Americans haven’t witnessed such atrocities with our own eyes.
 And many of our memorials and reminders of the past like the Confederate Flag and memorials of statues are now banned, putting our nation in grave danger of forgetting our own sacrifices.
+And now our statutes are being destroyed.

 Deuteronomy 16:1-3 touches on this: